YannickSpoerl/blog/blog/_en/2020-02-03-studocracy.md

   - Android
 author: Yannick
 location: Dresden
-summary: Optimizing student feedback at university 👨‍🎓
+summary: Optimizing student feedback at university
 ---

-# Studocracy

 For the lecture Application Development for Mobile and Ubiquitous Computing during winter-term 19/20 my teammate and me created a nice little Android-Application: Studocracy